patrick-crawford/WEB422-Backup/notes/react-components-1.md

 Props (short for “properties”) and state are both plain JavaScript objects.
 While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).

 One interesting thing to note about "props" is that we can pass anything as a property, including functions!
 This can be very helpful if we wish to send a message from a "child" component to a "parent" component.
-For example, by defining a function (ie: handleMessage(msg) in the "Parent" component, we can pass it in to the "Child" component using a custom property, ie "sendMessage").
+For example, if we define a function (ie: handleMessage(msg)) in the "Parent" component, we can pass it in to the "Child" component using a custom property, ie "sendMessage").
 Whenever the child wishes to send a message back to the parent, it can invoke the callback function from "props" and pass the data:

 **Parent Component**